-The general appearance is inspected for plethora (maternofetal transfusion); macrosomia (maternal diabetes); lethargy or extreme irritability (sepsis or infection); and any dysmorphic features such as macroglossia (hypothyroidism) and flat nasal bridge or bilateral epicanthal folds (Down syndrome).
+The general appearance is inspected for plethora (maternofetal transfusion), macrosomia (maternal diabetes), and lethargy or extreme irritability (sepsis or infection) and for any dysmorphic features such as macroglossia (hypothyroidism) and flat nasal bridge or bilateral epicanthal folds (Down syndrome).

 For the head and neck examination, any bruising and swelling of the scalp consistent with a cephalohematoma are noted.
 Lungs are examined for crackles (rales), rhonchi, and decreased breath sounds (pneumonia).
 The abdomen is examined for distention, mass (hepatosplenomegaly), or pain (intestinal obstruction).
 Neurologic examination should focus on signs of hypotonia or weakness (metabolic disorder, hypothyroidism, sepsis).

 The following findings are of particular concern:

 Total serum bilirubin > 18 mg/dL (> 308 micromol/L)